 The reflection of cultural studies has already made its way into the center of the institute’s work: What can it mean today to do cultural studies between disciplinarily and interdisciplinarily organized knowledge formations?
 What expectations and requirements regarding relevance and sensemaking are they confronted with?
 How are their forms of criticism and comment defined; their routines of reading and writing, showing, telling and arguing?
 Under which social and economic circumstances does our work proceed?
 How do we find and choose our topics?
 What systemic constraints, funding logics and unwanted effects influence our research?
 And can we, eventually, analyze them in a way that offers us the opportunity to possibly change and improve them?
 Through these questions on the practical and epistemic requirements, foundations and consequences of our work at the KWI, the team addresses an academic and university political field of attention that needs to be shaped in a research-oriented way.
 As a member of the University Alliance Ruhr (UAR) and its multi-faceted institutional constellation we see the opportunity to invite open discussions about our working conditions and their social dimension.
 The situation of young colleagues will play a dominant role in this context.
 The KWI is meant to serve as a meeting point and discourse arena addressing the needs and questions of early and mid-career scholars.

 Beyond that, a number of diverse research areas have been established at the KWI over the last years.
 They are being integrated into the new institute conception to continue their work under Julika Griem’s guidance.
-Part of these are, for instance, the projects found under the keywords Participation Culture and Communication Culture as well as other ones from the category “Individual Projects”.
+Part of these are, for instance, the projects found under the keyword Communication Culture as well as other ones from the category “Individual Projects”.

 For detailed information on the research fields follow the links listed on the right side.